-Develops first-year college writing skills to compose claim-driven writing, including an 8-12 page researched argument essays.
-Emphasizes inquiry and research; synthesis and analysis; argumentation and reasoning; integration and documentation of evidence; and sentence correctness, diction, and style.
 Part two of the composition sequence.
+Develops firstyear college writing skills to compose claim-driven writing, including a 10-12 page researched argument essay.
+Emphasizes inquiry and research; synthesis and analysis; argumentation and reasoning; integration and documentation of evidence; and sentence mechanics, diction and style.